beginning of content

 What is chickenpox?

-Chickenpox, also known as varicella, is an infectious disease cause by the varicella-zoster virus.
+Chickenpox, also known as varicella, is an infectious disease caused by the varicella-zoster virus.

 Chickenpox can affect people at any age.
-The disease is more severe in pregnant women and people with compromised immune systems.
+The disease is more serious in pregnant women and people with weak immune systems.

 What are the symptoms of chickenpox?